RehamAbbady/JetChat/README.md

 # JetChat

 Hi!
-JetChat is a messaging API>.
+JetChat is a messaging API.
 ## Details
 the API has two functionalities: it sends and receives messages.